 9. Build a ring, buy pre made or buy on-line

-- The main options when buying a diamond are to buy one in a jewellers pre made, get one made specifically (usually takes 3-6 weeks) or buy on-line (usually 3-6 weeks to arrive).
+– The main options when buying a diamond are to buy one in a jewellers pre made, get one made specifically (usually takes 3 weeks from us at Commins & Co Jewellers) or buy on-line (usually 3-6 weeks to arrive).
 Each option has benefits

 – Buy in a jewellers: You can see what you get and it is available to take home immediately.
 If something breaks you know where to go.

-- Buy on-line: similar to above but possibly more difficult to return if a problem occurs at a later date as less (or no) face to face contact.
+– Buy on-line: Possibly more difficult to return if a problem occurs at a later date as less (or no) face to face contact.
 Most are UK or American based companies.
 You will also need to know your ring size to order on-line.

 – A reputable jeweller or website is a must for piece of mind.

-- View blogs and search the web for reviews of jewellers to obtain a complete view of the jewellers reputation.
+– View blogs and search the web and read the reviews of jewellers to obtain a complete view of the jewellers reputation.

 10. Finding the Perfect Ring

-From my experience from buying a diamond ring last year I found the best thins to do are:
+From my experience of buying a diamond ring, the best things to do are:

 - Have an idea of your budget as all jewellers will ask you for this Euro value as it will determine the quality of diamond in your range.

-- Try on many rings in many jewellers to ensure you know what you like.
-Perfectring.ie has many rings from many jewellers across Ireland so browse through for ideas.
+- Try many rings from number of jewellers to ensure that you know what you want.
+Commins & Co Jewellers have superb collection of rings so browse through for ideas.
 You will be wearing this ring for the rest of your life so make sure it is something you love.

-- Diamonds are not the only option with many women choosing sapphire or other gem stones.
+- Diamonds are not the only option for women who choose sapphire or other gem stones.

 I hope that this helps people looking for information.
-If I think of anything that I may have missed, please e-mail me at email@example.com and I’ll add to this list.
-This information was compiled from advice from reputable Irish jewellers on various websites along with personal experience.
+If you think of anything that I may have missed, please e-mail me at firstname.lastname@example.org and I’ll to add it in this list.